Mathieu-MICHEL/micro-assurance.github.io/content/authors/admin/_index.md

     url: https://lsetf.ng/

 # Short bio (displayed in user profile at end of posts)
-bio: My professional and personal interests include multicultural work, using data science for change, and curiosity for innovation in economic development.
+bio: Professional interests include international cooperation, data science applications, and innovation in development economics, mostly blended together.

 # Interests to show in About widget
 interests: